anthonykulis/cps206/classes/basic/introduction_to_classes.md

 }
 ```

 Ok.
-So not that is it updated, I can no longer do the following
+So now that is it updated, I can no longer do the following

     POJO pojo = new POJO();
     pojo.num++;